Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

-# BUIP-HF Technical Specification
+# UAHF Technical Specification

+Version 1.2, 2017-06-14

 ## Introduction

 This document describes proposed requirements for a block size Hard Fork (HF).

 BUIP 55 specified a block height fork.
-This BUIP-HF specification is inspired by the idea of a flag day, but changed to a time-based fork due to miner requests.
+This UAHF specification is inspired by the idea of a flag day, but changed to a time-based fork due to miner requests.
 It should be possible to change easily to a height-based fork - the sense of the requirements would largely stay the same.